General national economic measures

 More info :

 -A hardship fund of €2bn was launched as a safety net for the self-employed.
 Applications were possible until the end of 2020.
 Ongoing phase 1 of the Hardship Fund is for self-employed persons who now have no turnover are supported in covering their living expenses.
 The money is a one-time grant and does not have to be paid back.
 Phase 2 started after Easter.

 -The Austrian government confirmed a total of €38bn in support: €4bn support for workers on reduced hours and small and medium-sized companies, €9bn in credit guarantees to secure loans, €10bn for tax deferrals, €15bn in emergency aid to be paid out particularly exposed sectors.

 Companies can apply for government funding to support workers on reduced hours for up to 90% of their usual income.
-Applications should be submitted here.
+More info here.

 Small and medium-sized companies can apply here for credit guarantees.